Secluded & Quiet Islands In Greece

 What To Do In Tilos

 One exciting place you can reach while walking on the island’s paths is to pay a visit to Mikro Chorio (a small village).
-The old abandoned village is a mysterious place that offers excellent spots for those who are photography fans.
+The old abandoned town is a mysterious place that offers excellent spots for those who are photography fans.

 Where To Stay In Tilos

 Super convenient and affordable, George Apartments offers excellent value in the small town of Livadia.
-The place is meters from the port and the beach and offers self-catered accommodation, a picturesque flowered courtyard, and a roof terrace overlooking the Aegean.
+The place is meters from the port and the beach and offers self-catered accommodation, a dramatic flowered courtyard, and a roof terrace overlooking the Aegean.
 George Apartments provides a free two-way transfer from the port is provided to its guests.

 So tell us, which of these quiet Greek islands tickle your fancy?